The Largest Faceted Cerussite Gem in the World

-|Museum Cut Cerussite gem, 896 cararts, from Tsumeb, Namibia|
+|The Largest Faceted Cerussite Gem in the World.
+Museum Cut Cerussite gem, 896 cararts, from Tsumeb, Namibia|

 The Light of the Desert is a cerussite gem in the Royal Ontario Museum's collection.
 It is the world’s largest faceted example of cerussite.
 The raw cerussite was discovered in Tsumeb in northern Namibia and acquired by a gem cutter from Arizona who then cut the raw material into the gem on display.

 The cutting and transport of this gem is a delicate business as cerussite is extremely fragile and sensitive to changes in temperature changes and vibration.
 After it was cut in Arizona, the gem was placed in a box, then wrapped in a large woolen scarf and a winter vest, and then hand transported to Toronto for display.

 Cerussite is a popular collection mineral.
 It is famous for its great sparkle, great density and amazing twinned crystals.
 Cerussite is a minor ore of lead.
 It has a very high luster due mostly to the lead content.
 Just as leaded crystal glass sparkles more brilliantly because of its lead content, so too does cerussite.

 The lead raises the index of refraction of cerussite to just over 2.07.
 The lead is also responsible for its increased specific gravity.
 Cerussite has one of the highest densities for a transparent mineral.
 It is over six and a half times as dense as water.
 Most rocks and minerals average only around three times the density of water.